A Measure of Predictive Sharpness for Probabilistic Models: Geometric Properties

 Applying integration by parts,

-since $L(1) = \int_0^{|\Omega|} d_*(s)\, ds = 1$.
+since $L(1) = \int_0^{|\Omega|} f^{\uparrow}(s)\, ds = 1$.
 Substituting gives

-Hence, the sharpness functional is equivalent to a Gini-style coefficient applied to the rearranged predictive distribution.
-This expression allows representing predictive sharpness similarly to the Gini coefficient, which is illustrated in Figure~\ref{fig:gini}.

-The Gini-style representation provides a visually intuitive means of comparing the predictive sharpness of different distributions defined over the same domain.
-However, we note that the Gini-type version is computationally less efficient than the simplified equation 2.6, and we further lose the decomposition and analytical features of the mass-length functional form (Equation 2.5).
-As such, within the probabilistic context, its practical utility lies chiefly in visualizations, rather than in diagnostic or computational applications.
-Nonetheless, we may further observe that given the mathematical equivalency between the three formulas, the traditional Gini coefficient by implication can be expressed similarly as the mass-length functional of probabilistic sharpness.
-Here, the total remaining share of wealth again replaces the total remaining probability mass, and $d_*$ is replaced by the rank of wealth by quantile of the population, sorted from smallest to largest.
-This provides access to the analytical tools provided by the mass-length functional form, including a regional decomposition focused on the low income side (Section~4.1), and constitutes an area for further exploration.
+The Lorenz curve representation---illustrated in figure~\ref{fig:gini}---provides another visually intuitive means of comparing the predictive sharpness of distributions defined on the same domain.
+However, we note that the Lorenz curve formulation is computationally somewhat less efficient than the simplified formula \eqref{eq:cet}, and it further suppresses information about the distribution's concentration profile that is given by the mass--length formula \eqref{eq:cml}.
+As such, within the probabilistic context, it may be most useful as a visual summary of differences in sharpness ranks between distributions.
+Nonetheless, we may observe that given the mathematical equivalency between the three formulas, the traditional Gini coefficient can by implication be expressed in the mass--length form.
+Here, the total remaining share of wealth again replaces the total remaining probability mass, and $f^{\uparrow}$ is replaced by the rank of wealth by quantile of the population, sorted from smallest to largest.
+This provides access to the analytical and visual tools provided by the mass--length formulation, for example, the examination of specific quantiles of the population on the mass--length plots, and constitutes an area for further exploration.